big-data-lab-team/benchmark-har-data-stream/README.md

 Requirements
 ------------
 This benchmark requires the following software:
-- Git:: To download the source codes, the modules, and the datasets.
+- Git: To download the source codes, the modules, and the datasets.
-- gcc:: To compile.
+- gcc: To compile.
 - perf: to evaluate the resource usage, in particular, the runtime and the energy.
-- Panda, Seaborn, Matplotlib:: Used plot the figures.
+- Panda, Seaborn, Matplotlib: Used plot the figures.
-- log4cpp :: log4cpp is a requirement for streamDM-Cpp.
+- log4cpp: log4cpp is a requirement for streamDM-Cpp.

 Setup the repository
 --------------------